 What does that mean to you?

-Warfarin will take time for it to inhibit that enzyme.
+Warfarin will take time for it to inhibit the enzyme.

-The mechanism of action, heparin inhibits antithrombin III.
+The mechanism of action, heparin activate antithrombin III,

-Warfarin, we talked about vitamin K-dependent factor and, specifically, epoxide reductase.
+warfarin we talk about vitamin K dependent factor and specifically epoxide reductase.

-As for the duration of action, well, heparin will be acute whereas warfarin will be chronic.
+As for its duration of action while heparin will be acute, whereas warfarin will be chronic.

-but in terms of inhibition, coagulation in vitro heparin it will show it to you.
+In terms of inhibition coagulation in vitro, heparin, it will show it to you.

-Warfarin, not so much because heparin work so quickly, antithrombin III.
+Warfarin not so much because heparin works so quickly in antithrombin III.

 whereas with warfarin you should be thinking about replenishing those vitamin K-dependent factors.